Prisma Access

 |

-Each credential detection method requires a different User-ID™
+varies in detection ability and requires a different User-ID™ configuration.
+When

 Prisma Access PAC File Endpoint for Explicit Proxy